Consulate-General of China, Los Angeles: Shooting incidents

-On December 16, 2011, a man fired bullets from a 9 mm handgun into the Chinese consulate, intending to kill a security guard with whom he earlier had a dispute with during a protest.
+On December 16, 2011, a man fired bullets from a 9 mm handgun into the Chinese consulate, intending to kill a security guard with whom he earlier had a dispute during a protest.
 Although there were 20 people in the consulate at the time of the shooting, the assailant missed his target and no one was injured.
 The man subsequently drove away in his car before turning himself in to police.
 He was identified as a 67-year-old activist from Shanghai, who was part of a group protest, at the consulate, against China's human rights record.
 On December 19, 2011, he was charged with two felonies: "assault with a semiautomatic firearm" and "shooting at an inhabited dwelling".

 On August 1, 2017, a man fired at least 17 shots into the front of the building, leaving numerous bullet holes in the windows and facade.
 He then committed suicide with a gunshot to the head.